Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 1. Screen Free Meals:

-Be tech free during eating.
+Be screen free during eating.
 Disconnect the television, leave off tablets and lock out phones.
 This will aid in making kids concentrate on their food and talking to the family members.
 Parents can use a special basket where all the devices are placed at dinner when it becomes fun.

 Tip: Start with one screen free meal each day, like breakfast or dinner.